nachstedt/wordpress_divisions_plugin/readme.txt

 == Changelog ==

+= 0.1.1 =
+* fixing paths issues of php and script files
+* fixing bug that prevent division option for navigation menu entries
+* removed dead settings link on plugin page
+* fixed typos in format mistakes of readme.txt
+* removed screenshots from the plugin folder

 = 0.1.0 =
 * First published version

 == Upgrade Notice ==

+= 0.1.1 =
+This version fixes several critical bugs.

 = 0.1.0 =
 This is the first published version.